FAR discovers deep water elephants

-The successful completion of the 2015/2016 SNE oil field appraisal drilling and evaluation program has also allowed the SNE project to move to the pre-FEED (Front End Engineering and Design) stage, with joint venture studies focussed on an SNE anchor development project with scope for expansion and tie-backs.
+The successful completion of the 2016 SNE appraisal drilling and evaluation program has also allowed the SNE project to move to the pre-FEED (Front End Engineering and Design) stage, with joint venture studies focussed on an SNE anchor development project with scope for expansion and tie-backs.

 SNE Resource Upgrades